mech/Notes/JavaScript/FRP/redux.md

 Presentational components don't know WHERE the data comes from, or HOW to change it.
 They only render what's given to them.

 ### Connect

+`connect()` from Redux React does a ton of trickery to be very optimized.
+It tries hard to be fast whereas functional components don't try at all.

+When you always render from the top you are coupling parent components too hard to what child components need to render.
+You're essentially passing many props that are only required by children, and changing them can involve painful refactoring.

+Instead as soon as you see that component passes props down without using it, we suggest generating a "container" component using `connect()`.

+## Relay Style?

+> That's what I’d do.
+(But I'm pretty sure one can take Redux + Normalizr and build something more Relay-like around it.)